nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   `Software Engineer`.
 <br><br>

-### Rejecting a person by name and job: `reject`
+### Rejecting a candidate by name and job: `reject`

-Changes an existing person's status to "Rejected" in HiredFiredPro.
+Changes an existing candidate's status to "Rejected" in HiredFiredPro.

 Format: `reject n/NAME j/JOB`

-* Changes the person's status to `Rejected`.
+* Changes the candidate's status to `Rejected`.
-* Both the name of the person and the job that he/she is applying for must be provided.
+* Both the name of the candidate and the job that he/she is applying for must be provided.
 * Existing status will be updated to the `Rejected` status.
 * The search is case-insensitive for both name and job. e.g. `hans` will match `Hans` and `software engineer` will match `Software Engineer`.